 |Consumers rate Kane's|

 Many ConsumerAffairs readers say they have been duped by purchasing bonded leather furniture.
-There are numerous complaints about companies such as Bassett Furniture Direct, Jennifer Convertibles and Kane's Furniture, and many of the complaints contain stories of poorly-made bonded leather sofas.
+There are numerous reports about companies such as Bassett Furniture Direct, Jennifer Convertibles and Kane's Furniture, and many of the issues relate to poorly-made bonded leather sofas.

 "Bonded leather or reconstituted leather is not really a true leather but a man-made material," said Tami of Brooklyn, N.Y. in a ConsumerAffairs posting.